• Recipe Index

 Use it as a relish on steak or sausages, and it makes a great addition to a pasta bake.

-Closeup of a dish of chilli tomato and onion sauce.
+A serving dish of tomato and onion sauce.

 Chilli tomato and onion sauce